caiorss/mwiki/README.md

                 --output=./dist
 ```

-Finally, deploying the static websiste requires commiting the changes in the ./dist directory and pushing it to remote.
+Finally, deploying the static website requires commiting the changes in the ./dist directory and pushing it to remote.

 ```sh
 $ cd dist